- Exquisite African wildlife: sights and sounds

 - Night-time wildlife viewing at floodlit waterholes

 We will pick you up at any hotel/lodge situated in Windhoek around 8am.
 Departure from Windhoek at 8:30am.
 Traveling 450 km north, to nature and wildlife sanctuary – Etosha National Park ’treasure of Namibia’.
-Lunch on route, in Outjo.
 Arrival at the park around 3pm.

-In the afternoon game drive on the safari trails in search for wildlife: elephants, rhino, zebras, various game (oryx, kudu, wildebeest, impala, springbok, blesbok) giraffes, hyenas and big cats of Africa: lion, leopard and cheetah inhabiting the vast savannas.
+In the afternoon game drive on the safari trails in search for wildlife: elephants, rhino, zebras, various game like oryx, kudu, wildebeest, impala, springbok, giraffes, hyenas and big cats of Africa: lion, leopard and cheetah inhabiting the vast savannas.
 Return to the camp before sunset and closing of the gates.

-Accommodation: 2 nights at one of Etosha’s Camps – Halali
+Accommodation: 2 nights at one of Etosha’s Camps – Okaukuejo,

 Distance: 450 km on tarred road and 50 km on gravel roads .